sbudh/Sailpoint/README.md

   }
   return list;

-4.Write a rule to return a map of users and roles.
+###Write a rule to return a map of users and roles.
 The returned map should have a key as a user and a value as a list of assigned roles.

 Map returnMap = new HashMap();
 map.put("Username","Display name");